A general method for the resummation of event-shape distributions in e^+e^- annihilation: Acknowledgements

 \section{Acknowledgements}

 We would like to thank G. Salam for stimulating conversations during the early stage of this work.
 We are grateful to T. Gehrmann, A. Gehrmann-De Ridder, and G. Heinrich for useful advices concerning the use of the generator {\tt EERAD3}, and for providing us with a preliminary version of the code.
+We also thank P.~Torrielli for his careful reading of the paper.
 GZ is supported by the ERC grant 614577.
 PM is supported by the Research Executive Agency (REA) of the European Union under the Grant Agreement number PITN-GA-2010-264564 (LHCPhenoNet), and by the Swiss National Science Foundation (SNF) under the grant PBZHP2-147297.
 The work of AB is supported by Science and Technology Facility Council (STFC) under grant number ST/L000504/1.
 This research was partly supported by the Munich Institute for Astro- and Particle Physics (MIAPP) of the DFG cluster of excellence "Origin and Structure of the Universe" (PM and GZ) and by the Mainz Institute for Theoretical Physics (MITP) of the PRISMA excellence cluster (GZ).
 We would like to thank the Galileo Galilei Institute (PM and GZ) and CERN (AB, PM) for hospitality while part of this work was carried out.